Understanding Anxiety and Neurodivergence

 Physical Symptoms of Anxiety

 Anxiety is not just worry.
 It lives in the body as much as the mind.
-Many people seek medical attention for physical symptoms without realizing anxiety is the underlying cause—and for neurodivergent individuals, these physical manifestations can be particularly intense.
+Many people see a doctor for physical symptoms without realizing anxiety is the cause.

 - Cardiovascular — Chest tightness, heart pounding, elevated blood pressure, a feeling that something is wrong with your heart